Find Cheap Health Insurance Quotes in Georgia

 Cheapest health insurance plans by county

 The county you live in will determine which insurers and health plans are available to you on the Georgia marketplace, as well as your cost of coverage.
-For instance, the Ambetter Balanced Care 11 plan costs $373 in Lincoln County and is the most affordable Silver plan in that region.
-Meanwhile, the best-priced Silver plan in Carroll County costs $386 — the SoloCare Silver PPO (3 Free PCP Visits + $225 Specialty Drug Copay).
+For instance, the Ambetter Clear Silver plan costs $394 per month in Lincoln County and is the most affordable Silver plan in that region.
+Meanwhile, the best-priced Silver plan in Carroll County costs $410 per month — the SoloCare Silver No Referral HMO (3 Free PCP Visits + $225 Specialty Drug Copay).

 To help you find the best health insurance policy, we analyzed all plans on the exchange and identified the cheapest Silver plan in each county.